TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionfailedoutofmemoryerror.md

 	cloudEnvironments="public"
 />

-# ExtensionFailedOutOfMemoryError
+# ExtensionFailedOutOfMemoryError - We have identified that your backup operation failed due to insufficient memory in the VM

 <!--issueDescription-->
 **Snapshot operation failed due to insufficient memory available in VM**
 <!--/issueDescription-->

 ## **Recommended Steps**
-We have identified that your backup operation failed due to insufficient memory in the VM.
-To resolve this issue reboot the Virtual Machine to free-up the memory or add more memory to the Virtual Machine.
+To resolve ExtensionFailedOutOfMemoryError issue reboot the Virtual Machine to free-up the memory or add more memory to the Virtual Machine.